Omnia05/Classification-Model/README.md

 # Classification Model Using K-Means Clustering

 The Classification Model is a Supervised Learning technique that is used to identify the category of new observations on the basis of training data.
 In classification, a program learns from the given dataset or observations and then classifies an observation into a number of groups.
-To perform the clustering analysis, I have used the K-Means clustering technique, implementing it from scratch.
+In this project, we implement the K-Means clustering technique from scratch to perform clustering analysis on pincode data from Telangana, India.

 ## K-Means Clustering